Naren727/pokemon/README.md

-# So Pokemon is an old game that i really love playing
+# Pokemon EDA + Recommendation System
-So decided to do my first project as something i cherish
+So Pokemon is an old game that i really love playing and thats is why i decided to do my first project as something i cherish

 Project Info :
 - Exploratory data analysis of Pokémon dataset using matplot and pandas library.